-However, the principal of selling has always remained the same.
-Clients are most likely to work with the sales person who is first to provide insight and add value for them.
+However, the principle of selling has always remained the same.
+Clients are most likely to work with the salesperson who is first to provide insight and add value for them.
 A generic message, usually lost in a sea of emails, LinkedIn messages, or WhatsApps, is unlikely to have people queuing at the door to work with you.
-A well executed cold call has stood the test of time and remains the number 1 way to establish that initial connection with a client.
+A well-executed cold call has stood the test of time and remains the number one way to establish that initial connection with a client.

 Before you pick up the phone to the client, have a plan in place, know what you are looking to achieve and use any information you have to prepare open questions.

 With this in mind here are my top tips on how to make a killer sales call:

 This is really where the client decides whether to stay on the phone and listen, or whether they’re going to hang up and carry on with their day.
 You need to address the client confidently, introduce yourself and your company and get their attention.
 Jumping directly into a sales pitch is the quickest way to ensure the client loses interest in speaking with you.
 Remember that nobody wants to be “pitched” they want to be engaged with.
 Always remember to ask if it’s a good time to speak.
 If you are interrupting the client in the middle of a big project or important meeting, chances are they won’t be listening anyway and will just want to get you off the phone.
 They are also unlikely to pick up when they see the same number calling back.
 If you are polite and respectful of peoples time, they will appreciate this and are more likely to remember you.
 Your tone also plays a key factor when making calls, clients are more receptive when the caller is warm and confident so remember this when speaking with them.